phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

 So the kernel starts at 1MiB (like expected) and is about 105 KiB in size.
 The multiboot information structure was placed at `0x11d400` by GRUB and needs 1480 bytes.
 Of course your numbers could be a bit different due to different versions of Rust or GRUB (or some differences in the source code).

 ## A frame allocator
-When we create a paging module in the next post, we will need to map virtual pages to free physical frames.
-So we will need some kind of allocator that keeps track of physical frames and gives us a free one when needed.
+When we create a paging module in the next post, we will need free physical frames to create new page tables.
+So we need some kind of allocator that keeps track of physical frames and gives us a free one when needed.
 We can use the information about memory areas to write such a frame allocator.

 ### A Memory Module
 First we create a memory module with a `Frame` type (`src/memory/mod.rs`):